Linear Receive Beamforming for CAPA Systems: Abstract

 \section{Abstract}

-The performance of linear receive beamforming in continuous aperture array (CAPA)-based uplink communications is analyzed.
-Continuous linear beamforming techniques are proposed for CAPA receivers under the criteria of maximum-ratio combining (MRC), zero-forcing (ZF), and minimum mean-square error (MMSE). \romannumeral1) For \emph{MRC beamforming}, a closed-form expression for the beamformer is derived to maximize per-user signal power, and the achieved uplink rate and mean-square error (MSE) in detecting received data symbols are analyzed. \romannumeral2) For \emph{ZF beamforming}, a closed-form beamformer is derived using channel correlation to eliminate interference, with a function space interpretation demonstrating its optimality in maximizing signal power while ensuring zero inter-user interference. \romannumeral3) For \emph{MMSE beamforming}, it is proven to be the optimal linear receive approach for CAPAs in terms of maximizing per-user rate and minimizing MSE.
-A closed-form expression for the MMSE beamformer is then derived, along with the achievable sum-rate and sum-MSE.
-The proposed linear beamforming techniques are then compared with those for conventional spatially discrete arrays (SPDAs).
-Analytical and numerical results indicate that: \romannumeral1) for both CAPAs and SPDAs, the considered linear beamformers can be represented as weighted sums of each user's spatial response, with weights determined by channel correlation; \romannumeral2) CAPAs achieve higher sum-rates and lower sum-MSEs than SPDAs under ZF and MMSE beamforming; and \romannumeral3) SPDAs may outperform CAPAs with MRC beamforming in interference-dominated scenarios.
+The performance of linear receive beamforming in continuous-aperture array (CAPA)-based uplink communications is analyzed.
+Three continuous beamforming techniques are proposed under the criteria of maximum-ratio combining (MRC), zero-forcing (ZF), and minimum mean-squared error (MMSE). \romannumeral1) For \emph{MRC beamforming}, a closed-form expression for the beamformer is derived to maximize per-user signal power.
+The achieved uplink rate and mean-squared error (MSE) in detecting received data symbols are analyzed. \romannumeral2) For \emph{ZF beamforming}, a closed-form beamformer is derived based on channel correlation to eliminate interference.
+As a further advance, its optimality in maximizing effective channel gain while ensuring zero inter-user interference is proven. \romannumeral3) \emph{MMSE beamforming} is established as the optimal linear receive approach for CAPAs in terms of maximizing per-user rate and minimizing MSE.
+Closed-form expressions are derived for the MMSE beamformer and the achievable sum-rate and sum-MSE.
+It is mathematically proven that all proposed beamformers lie within the signal subspace spanned by users' spatial responses.
+Numerical results demonstrate that CAPAs outperform conventional spatially-discrete arrays (SPDAs) by achieving higher sum-rates and lower sum-MSEs under the proposed linear beamforming techniques.